Sweet Discord

 Chocobo GP has little staying power due to its short narrative mode and lack of levels.

-I was given a game code in exchange for an honest review.
+I was given a game code in exchange for an honest article.